 top of page

 Coaching with a positive psychology lens taps into what makes each person unique, especially neurodivergent individuals.
-Neurodivergence, in a nutshell, means thinking and experiencing the world differently from what's seen as typical.
+Neurodivergence means thinking and experiencing the world differently from what is seen as typical.
+This approach values strengths rather than weaknesses.
+It can transform self-perception and stimulate growth.

-Focusing on strengths instead of weaknesses can change how people see themselves and how they grow.
-This approach builds confidence, highlights personal talents, and helps clients move past stigma or self-doubt.
-Working together, coaching and positive psychology help neurodivergent individuals see their differences more as an asset.
+Focusing on strengths can change how people view themselves.
+This shift builds confidence, highlights personal talents, and helps clients move past stigma and self-doubt.
+Together, coaching and positive psychology empower neurodivergent individuals to see their differences as assets.

 Understanding Neurodivergence in the Coaching Context